ngrx-utils/ngrx-utils/README.md

 ![picture](https://media.giphy.com/media/l49JB9GFcXdLn6vTi/giphy.gif)

-* Another nice thing is you can use `action instanceof GetUser` type guard when using class based action, while with interface, you will have to do some thing like `if (action.type === fromActions.AuthActionType.RefreshUsers)`.
+* Another nice thing is you can use `action instanceof GetUser` type guard when using class based action to narrow type of actions, while with interface, you will have to do some thing like `if (action.type === fromActions.AuthActionType.RefreshUsers) // if (payload in AuthActionType.RefreshUsers) will work with typescript > 2.7`.

-### Reducer - VSCode for life saver
+### Reducer - VSCode auto complete action type

 * Do I have to type string manually in switch block?
 Don't worry about it.
 Thanks to smart infer type of typescript and nice auto completion feature, we now can have auto complete action type without an enum or const.